 My research focuses on environmental migration including government-led planned relocation and individual migration because of slow- and rapid-onset environmental change.
-My research goals are to: (1) identify the hotspots of environmental changes and populations who are affected by such changes; (2) determine the pathways through which environmental changes trigger migration; (3) evaluate the impacts of environmental migration on a series of developmental indicators such as economic well-being, educational attainment, and health in my future research.
+My research goals are to: (1) identify the hotspots of environmental changes and populations affected by such changes; (2) determine the pathways through which environmental changes trigger migration; (3) evaluate the environmental impacts on a series of demographic outcomes and developmental indicators such as economic well-being, educational attainment, and health in my future research agendas.

 Planned relocation in the era of climate change

 Government-led and subsidized relocation projects have been employed to tackle issues such as poverty, resource scarcity, and climate-induced disasters in many societies.
 Previous studies have focused mainly on relocation projects’ impacts on health, educational attainment, and other developmental indicators while neglecting the systematic analysis of relocatees’ willingness to relocate and stability within the receiving community.
 Drawing on primary survey data collected from the Targeted Poverty Alleviation Project (TPAP) in China which involves relocations of 10 million population from resource-constrained and environmentally vulnerable areas to more economically developed and ecologically friendly regions in a five-year time span, this research investigates the factors associated with people’s willingness to relocate and their relocation stability measured by the frequency of visiting the place of origin.
 It advances our understanding of why and under what circumstances people relocate and stay at a relocation destination under a universal government subsidy.
 It also contributes to future government planning on developing and implementing relocation projects.

 Environmental migration in the US